Inside: Best Halloween Movies for Teens + Tweens.

 35. Monster House

-A group of school-age friends makes a spooky discovery when they realize that their neighbor’s house is actually a living, breathing monster.
+A group of teenagers discover something terrifying when they learn that their next-door neighbor’s house is actually inhabited by a monstrous creature.

 36. Scary Stories to Tell in the Dark